AndreasHaug/Compila10/README.md

    ```bash
    gradle build
    ```
-   Note: Gradle version > 7 will not work at the moment.
+   Note: Gradle version 7 will not work at the moment.
+During
+      compilation some warnings regarding deprecated features are shown.

    Without Gradle, build with the wrapper script:
    ```bash